Urban mining

-An urban mine is the stockpile of rare metals in the discarded waste electrical and electronic equipment (WEEE) of a society.
+An urban mine is the stockpile of rare metals in the discarded electronic waste of a society.
 Urban mining is the process of recovering these rare metals through mechanical and chemical treatments.
 In 1997, recycled gold accounted for approximately 20% of the 2700 tons of gold supplied to the market.

 The name was coined in the 1980s by Professor Hideo Nanjyo of the Research Institute of Mineral Dressing and Metallurgy at Tohoku University and the idea has gained significant traction in Japan (and in other parts of Asia) in the 21st century.